Skip to main content

 Yes, California does have multiple first-time buyers’ programs.
 The MyHome Assistance Program, for example, can provide more competitive mortgage rates and deferred payment options that make it easier to afford a home.

-Do you Have to Pay Back Down Payment Assistance in California?
+Do You Have to Pay Back Down Payment Assistance in California?

 In California, whether you have to pay back down payment assistance depends on the specific program you utilize.
 Some down payment assistance programs offer forgivable loans, meaning the loan does not need to be repaid if certain conditions are met, such as staying in the home for a specified period.
 However, other programs may require repayment over time, typically with low or zero interest rates, helping to make homeownership more affordable for eligible buyers.